-The class Property is used to specify the properties of transformations that fall under a specific intent.
+The class Property encapsulates the properties of transformations that fall under a specific intent.
 In this paper, we restrict our definition of a model transformation property to the following:

 Definition 2.
-A model transformation property is any verifiable characteristic inherent to a model transformation that depends on the internal details of its input/output types and/or the internal details of its implementation.
+A model transformation property is any verifiable characteristic inherent to a model transformation that depends on the internal details of its input/output types (i.e., definition of syntax and semantics) and/or the internal details of its implementation (i.e., the "code" of the transformation).

 Definition 2 is used to justify cases where it is not clear whether to use an attribute or a property to express a concept related to an intent.
-For example, the attribute CanBeEndogenous could potentially also be expressed as a transformation property called IsEndogeneous and then associating this as an optional property to each intent that can have endogenous transformations.
-In this case, the concept of being endogeneous does not satisfy Definition 2 since it is dependent only on the fact of whether the input/output types are the same or different and not on their internal details.
+For example, the attribute CanBe-Endogenous could also potentially be expressed as a transformation property called IsEndogeneous and then associating this as an optional property to each intent that can have endogenous transformations.
+In this case, the concept of being endogeneous does not satisfy Definition 2 since it is dependent only on the fact of whether the input/output types are the same or different, and not on their internal details.
 Thus, we do not use a property to express this concept.

-B. Common Transformation Intents
+2.2 Common Transformation Intents